pranomostro/templates/README.md

 	has the possible targets all, clean, install and uninstall
 *	makefile_inst: also depends on config.mk, but installs the target to $(PREFIX), has the targets install and uninstall
+*	makefile_mult: makefile that installs and uninstalls multiple targets and their man-pages.
+Depends on config.mk as well.
 * template.1: man-page template file

 License